CLOSE

 A. Two Adult Rule

-Screened age-group ministers, division directors, hall monitors, greeters and/or program directors will be present, or nearby, and available on each floor and in the hallways, classrooms, vehicles or other enclosed areas where minors are present.
-Reasonable effort will be made to have two (2) screened adult workers present, or nearby, with preschoolers, children and students during church activities.
-Reasonable effort will be made to assure that one adult is not left alone with one minor.
-A husband and wife working the same room will typically be considered as one adult for purposes of this policy.
+Screened age-group ministers, division directors, hall monitors, greeters and/or program directors will be present, or nearby, and available on each floor and in the hallways, classrooms, vehicles, or other enclosed areas where minors or vulnerable adults are present.
+Reasonable effort will be made to have 2 unrelated screened adult workers present, or nearby, with preschoolers, children, students, and vulnerable adults during church activities.
+Reasonable effort will be made to ensure that one adult is not left alone with one minor or vulnerable adult.

 B. Rule of Three